mozilla-it/ctms-api/docs/adrs/waitlists_subscribed.md

 ## Decision Outcome

-Chosen option: *Option 1* because it has the lowest cost and complexity.
+Chosen option: *Option 1* because it has the best ratio complexity/robustness.
 Although it does not match entirely the waiting list concept, it will be understood by stakeholders since it follows Basket.
 It is indeed a missed opportunity to revamp the synchronization process using a queue, but it should be reasonably easy to migrate both newsletters and waitlists together when the time comes.

 ## Pros and Cons of the Options